scylladb/scylladb/docs/dev/object_storage.md

 used by the S3 client to sign requests.
 If not set requests are sent unsigned which may not always accepted by the server.

-By default Scylla tries to read it from the object_storage_config.yaml file located in the same directory with the scylla.yaml one.
+By default Scylla tries to read it from the `object_storage.yaml` file located in the same directory with the `scylla.yaml`.
 Optionally, the `--object-storage-config-file $path` option can be specified.

 ## Enabling the feature